eliagrady/boily/README.md

 * `npm run build:es6` - Build task that generate and preserves ES6 imports and exports into a ES2015 development bundle
 * `npm run lint:source` - Lint the source
 * `npm run lint:tests` - Lint the unit tests
-* `npm run lint:fix` - ESLint will try to fix as many issues as possible in your source files
-* `npm run clean` - Remove the coverage report and the *dist* folder
+* `npm run clean` - Remove the coverage report - and the *dist* folder
 * `npm run test` - Runs unit tests for both server and the browser
-* `npm run test:browser` - Runs the unit tests for browser / client
+* `npm run test:browser` - Runs the unit tests for browser
 * `npm run test:server` - Runs the unit tests on the server
 * `npm run watch:server` - Run all unit tests for server & watch files for changes
 * `npm run watch:browser` - Run all unit tests for browser & watch files for changes
 * `npm run packages` - List installed packages
 * `npm run package:purge` - Remove all dependencies
 * `npm run package:reinstall` - Reinstall all dependencies
 * `npm run package:check` - shows a list over dependencies with a higher version number then the current one - if any
 * `npm run package:upgrade` - Automaticly upgrade all devDependencies & dependencies, and update package.json
 * `npm run package:dev` - Automaticly upgrade all devDependencies and update package.json
 * `npm run package:prod` - Automaticly upgrade all dependencies and update package.json
-* `npm run browser` - starts browser unit tests in the browser.
+* `npm run browser` - runs browser unit tests in the browser.
 All of your unit tests get bundled automatically.

 ## Testing environment